tarwn/lessthandot-hugo/blogs/content/posts/2013-02-04-quality-quality-assurance-and-how.md

 **4. Unit Testing should be a task for each development task**

-I feel the same as Devlin on this, if you're in an environment that doesn't include it as part of getting a task done, then, yes, it may be helpful to assign each task with a paired “so the unit tests” task until people get used to doing them together.
+I feel the same as Devlin on this, if you're in an environment that doesn't include it as part of getting a task done, then, yes, it may be helpful to assign each task with a paired "so the unit tests" task until people get used to doing them together.
 But this isn't an end state, at some point there should be agreement that doing the tests is simply part of calling the work done.

 **5.There are Different Kinds of testers**